jmgonza6/cis6930-final/README.md

 Usage:
 ------
-'TDRQR' is run very simply, with mpirun -n N ./tdrqr -n 500
+'TDRQR' is run very simply with,
+    mpirun -n N ./tdrqr -n 500

 A few options are available:

     -n 		Dimension of matrix

--d 		Debug flag, print all MPI Collectives as well as the input and intermediate
+    -d 		Debug flag, print all MPI Collectives as well as the input and intermediate matrices/vectors
-		matrices/vectors

     -verify	Runs a test case, 4x4 matrix with known solution

 NOTE: The number of processors needs to be a power of 2.
 	  Will be fixed in future releases.